 But anything can be found online.

 Definitely.
 Most information can be found somewhere online.
 This is why ideation is so important.
 If you come up with a killer topic that is fun and engaging, or come up with a unique angle that someone hasn’t thought of, you now have a much better chance of producing a helpful article.
-The idea is to gain readership in a very competitive market, not just write something that may help if it were the only article online.
+The idea is to gain readership in a very competitive market, not just write something that may help.

 Therefore, it’s a good idea to spend the bulk of your time coming up with an awesome idea.
 As outlined in the second ideation training, your first idea often is not your best.
 Take the time to come up with five or even ten ideas.
 The more time you spend upfront coming up with a fun way to spin the keyword “pest control,” the less time you will spend on surface-level revisions later.